GrahamDumpleton-abandoned/mod_wsgi-docs/installation-guides/building-from-source-code.rst

     AddModule mod_wsgi.c

-For Apache 1.3, the !LoadModule and !AddModule lines related to mod_wsgi must appear prior to those for the Apache code module called mod_alias.
+For Apache 1.3, the LoadModule and AddModule lines related to mod_wsgi must appear prior to those for the Apache code module called mod_alias.

 Restart Apache Web Server